ut-amrl/k4a_ros/README.md

     ```
 4. Add the file [99-k4a.rules](99-k4a.rules) to `/etc/udev/rules.d` to allow access to the kinect device, and reboot to apply the changes.
 5. Be sure to pull in changes for the git submodules before making.
 If it's your first time pulling changes in this repo run `git submodule update --init --recursive` first.
 After doing this, run `git submodule update --recursive --remote`.
+6. (Optional) To use microphone array, install the [audio_common](https://wiki.ros.org/audio_common/Tutorials/Streaming%20audio) ros package according to the tutorial.
+At this point, you can go to audio system settings and verify the Azure Kinect microphone is connected.

 ## Compile

 Run `make [-j]`

 ## Usage
+The streamed topics will be available on the Fixed Frame `kinect` on rviz by default.

 To stream just converted laserscan data :
 ```